Workshop on Live Coding @ RMLL-11

 Livecoding with impromptu

-The other two livecoders who gave talks at the workshop were Marje Baalman and Dan Stowell; both of them do very interesting stuff with SuperCollider (another livecoding environment) so you better check them out too!
+The other two live coders who gave talks at the workshop were Marje Baalman and Dan Stowell.
+Both of them do very interesting work with SuperCollider (another live coding environment), so you should definitely check them out!

 Cite this blog post: